 Remember the time you had the best meeting with a client?
 Now try and remember the worst encounter.
 Most likely, the best meeting you experienced would have moved the relationship in a positive motion, while the worst meeting would have moved you and the entire meeting backwards.

 Good meetings are very energising because you know you have helped the client achieve their business goals and perhaps grew in the relationship.
-If you have had individual coaching to enhance your meeting skills then the meeting will be more inclined to succeed.
+If you have had leadership development to enhance your meeting skills then the meeting will be more inclined to succeed.

 A lousy client meeting is going to drain you, and knowing you didn’t gain anything positive and that the client is unhappy is not going to work in your favour.
 You need to have plenty of positive meetings which can show that everything is running smoothly.
 Continuous bad meetings are just going to show that some issues need to be addressed.